 The husband passed away on April 21, 2017.
 The wife received the proper notice of probate on May 11, 2017.
 She had six months to seek to enforce her elective share.
 However, she did not file a complaint until July 12, 2018 – fourteen months after the probate notice.
 As part of her complaint, the wife sought to invalidate the prenuptial agreement, claiming that the husband did not provide full financial disclosure.
 This is the key to the entire case.

-The wife claimed that she was never provided full disclosure of her husband’s earnings, property, assets, and financial obligations and did not have the benefit of independent counsel at the time of the signing of the prenuptial agreement.
+The wife claimed that she was never provided full disclosure of her husband’s earnings, property, assets, and financial obligations and did not benefit from independent counsel at the time of the signing of the prenuptial agreement.

 However, it was found that not only did she have an attorney, but both of their signatures are on the financial records of her soon-to-be spouse.
 The financial statement identified a list of assets with approximate values.
 His disclosure was complete and accepted by her.
 The wife had the benefit of the husband’s financial statement attached.
 The wife acknowledged that she read and understood the agreement within the agreement and had the necessary time to discuss the same with counsel to the agreement.